 Neil L. Andersen

 Born August 9, 1951, in Logan, Utah, Neil Linden Andersen’s family moved to Pocatello, Idaho, when he was five years old.
 There he grew up on a dairy farm, learning the value of hard work.
 His family traveled ninety miles each week to the nearest meeting house of The Church of Jesus Christ of Latter-day Saints, setting a precedent for his dedication to the gospel.
-When he came to Brigham Young University, he took a 4 a.m. custodial job to help him save up for his mission.
-Neil L. Andersen had always wanted to serve a mission, but when the time came he doubted whether he was qualified.
+When he came to Brigham Young University, he took a 4:00 a.m. custodial job to help him save up for his mission.
+Neil L. Andersen had always wanted to serve a mission, but when his call to serve in France came, he doubted whether he was qualified.
 He humbly asked the Lord, “How can I serve when I know so little?”
 The response was clear, “You don’t know everything, but you know enough.”1 That experience laid a foundation of faith that served Elder Andersen on his mission and long afterward.
-He also shared it in a general conference talk, which has become a hallmark for Latter-day Saints struggling with faith during times of uncertainty.
+He shared the experience in a general conference talk, which has become a hallmark for Latter-day Saints struggling with faith during times of uncertainty.

-Other significant moves for the Andersen family included ones to southern Brazil, as part of the Area Presidency (and where Kathy worked hard to finish her degree, completing eighteen credit hours in Portuguese), to western Europe as an Area President, and to Mexico to supervise the Church’s work there and in Central America.
-Elder Andersen worked diligently to be able to teach the gospel in the languages of the people he served, and he now speaks French, Portuguese, and Spanish.
+Other significant moves for the Andersen family included southern Brazil, as part of the Area Presidency (and where Kathy worked hard to finish her degree, completing eighteen credit hours in Portuguese), western Europe as an Area President, and Mexico to supervise the Church’s work there and in Central America.
+Elder Andersen worked diligently to be able to teach the gospel in the languages of the people he served.
+He now speaks French, Portuguese, and Spanish.
 He acknowledges the goodness and sacrifices of his children and the “uncompromising loyalty” of his wife through so much change.
 He has seen the Lord’s blessings in their family for their service.

 His family reports that Elder Andersen never let his demanding Church service hinder his personal relationships with them.
 He made time for monthly individual breakfast outings with each of his four children, as well as time to play basketball, listen, and give good advice.
 They all still call him “Daddy.”
 They are also grateful for the example he set in his deep respect for their mother.
-He always gratefully recognized even the little things she did, made chivalrous gestures like opening the door for her, and often offered to help with the dishes or other chores.
+He expressed gratitude for even the little things she did, opened the door for her, and often offered to help with chores.